Mikenetic-Diamond/csnotes/README.md

 jill!
 Look Over Here!
 Today we learned how to kill a banana bro why can't my github work?
-Here’s the English translation of the IB SL Computer Science notes summary for the **Network, Logic, Binary, and Computer Organization** units, structured to align with the original content and enhanced with citations from the provided knowledge bases: here's the notes:
+**Network, Logic, Binary, and Computer Organization** units, structured to align with the original content and enhanced with citations from the provided knowledge bases: here's the notes:
 ---